ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-24}

-These are two separate actions.
+These actions are two separate actions.
 Disabling a root key in your KMS suspends its encryption and decryption operations, placing the key in a suspended state.
-Workloads remain running in virtual server instances and boot volume volumes remain encrypted.
+Workloads remain running in virtual server instances and boot volumes remain encrypted.
 Data volumes remain attached.
-However, if you power down the VM and then power it back on, any instances with encrypted boot volumes will not start.
+However, if you power down the VM and then power it back on, any instances with encrypted boot volumes do not start.
 You can enable a root key in a suspended state and resume normal operations.
 For more information, see [Disabling root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-disable-root-keys).

 Deleting a root key has greater consequences.
 Deleting a root key purges usage of the key for all resources in the VPC.
 By default, the KMS prevents you from deleting a root key that's actively protecting a resource.
-However, you can still force delete a root key.
+However, you can still force the deletion of a root key.
 You have limited time to [restore a deleted root key](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-restore-root-key) that you imported to the KMS.
 For more information, see [Deleting root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys).

 ### What should I do if my root key is compromised?
 {: faq}